INSP (TV network)

-INSP (formerly The Inspiration Network; the initialism is sounded out letter-by-letter) is an American digital cable television network that features primarily westerns (both shows and movies) and is headquartered in Indian Land, South Carolina - a suburb of Charlotte, North Carolina.
+INSP (formerly The Inspiration Network) is an American digital cable television network that features primarily westerns (both shows and movies) and is headquartered in Indian Land, South Carolina - a suburb of Charlotte, North Carolina.

 Between 1991 and 2010, INSP was a non-profit ministry focused network.
 In October 2010, it was re-branded and launched as a socially conservative, commercial-supported family entertainment network (over time becoming centered around westerns), and has Nielsen C3 ratings status.
 As of 2021, more than 60 million households receive INSP.

 History

 INSP was founded in 1978 as the PTL Television Network, a religious television network founded by Christian televangelists Jim Bakker and his wife, Tammy Faye Bakker.
 The network was the flagship channel for their daily Christian variety program, The PTL Club.
 The network later became known as the PTL Satellite Network and finally PTL – The Inspirational Network.

 In 1990, after Jim Bakker resigned, the PTL Television network filed for bankruptcy.
 Morris Cerullo World Evangelism eventually purchased the network from the United States Bankruptcy Court in Columbia, South Carolina.
 Morris’ son, David, was later named CEO of the network.
 David Cerullo remains as its CEO.

 In October 2010, the network announced a major re-branding with an added emphasis on family programming.
 Along with the re-branding came a new logo, tagline and name change from Inspiration to INSP.
 At the end of 2021, Variety reported that INSP's household viewers were up 1,171% since 2010.

 In 2022, INSP changed its logo to include a cowboy hat to emphasize the growing success of its western-based shows and films.
 Prior to the logo change, INSP had also introduced the tagline, “Heroes Live Here.”
 Its focus on western-based programming is said to be the reason behind its continued ratings success, with primetime viewing growing 17% on the previous year.

-On March 30, 2022, it was announced that INSP via Imagicomm Communications would enter the broadcasting business by purchasing 18 stations in 12 markets from Cox Media Group, namely KYMA in Yuma, Arizona; KIEM and KVIQ-LD in Eureka, California; KPVI in Idaho Falls, Idaho; KLAX in Alexandria, Louisiana; WABG, WNBD and WXVT in Greenwood, Mississippi; WICZ in Binghamton, New York; WSYT in Syracuse, New York; KOKI and KMYT in Tulsa, Oklahoma; KMVU and KFBI-LD in Medford, Oregon; WHBQ in Memphis, Tennessee; KAYU in Spokane, Washington; and KCYU-LD and KFFX in Yakima, Washington for an undisclosed price to help them comply with regulatory requirements related to a proposed merger with Tegna and Standard Media.
-The sale was completed on August 1.

-Cowboy Way Channel
+Western Bound

-In May 2022, INSP launched the Cowboy Way Channel, a Internet streaming service aimed at younger viewers.
+In May 2022, INSP launched the Cowboy Way Channel, an Internet streaming service aimed at younger viewers.
 Named for INSP's original series, The Cowboy Way: Alabama, the channel features other original series and Western- and outdoor-themed movies.
+On July 25, 2024, it was announced that the channel would be rebranding as Western Bound on September 3.

 Programming

-Currently INSP features mostly Westerns (both series and movies), with Mike Murdock's Campmeeting in the early mornings.
+Current programming

+Currently, INSP features mostly Westerns (both series and movies), with Mike Murdock's Campmeeting in the early mornings.
+As of January 9, 2024, western TV series regularly aired by INSP include Gunsmoke, Bonanza, Wagon Train, The Virginian, Rawhide, Tales of Wells Fargo, The Rifleman, Laramie, The Big Valley, Cheyenne, Alias Smith and Jones, and How the West Was Won.
+Movies regularly aired by INSP (as of January 9, 2024) include More Dead Than Alive, Rage at Dawn, Gun the Man Down, High Lonesome, Hardcase, Yuma, Fort Dobbs, Yellowstone Kelly, The Outlaw Josey Wales, They Call Me Trinity, Joe Kidd, Comanche Station, Tall Man Riding, Badman's Territory, Man in the Saddle, Tulsa, Ambush at Cimarron Pass, Colt .45, and Open Range.